nbannist/community/README.md

 3. General Lists (list of similar projects, possible grants, etc.).
 4. Distilled document.
 This would be a differently formated document.
 Not a tree, more of a proposal format.
 5. Images.
 Because a picture says a thousand words. (: Maybe not host images but embed from say Flicker, Picasa, etc.
 6. Video.
 Same as with images.
-That way people can use whatever service they prefer and can share it to other places without having to learn a new API or
+That way people can use whatever service they prefer and can share it to other places without having to learn a new API.

 Possible Use Cases